Funny Thanksgiving Song: The Turkey Song:

 Page topic: tattoo removal creams like Wrecking Ball and Tat B Gone.
 Do they work?

-18 Responses to “Wrecking Balm and other Tattoo Fading Creams: Do They Work?””
+27 thoughts on “Wrecking Balm and other Tattoo Fading Creams: Do They Work?”

 if somebody could give me some help on skin bleachers….could they help to fade a tattoo??
 I only just had my tattoo done & my b/f hates it.
 I have managed to get some of the ink out by not covering it with cling film like I was told to do to seal it.
 Also the ingredients you menyioned above for creams, do you have to mix all those ingredients & at what ratio?